 Your Child and Play

-Through play, your child learns and develops and sees how people relate to each other.
-Through play and curiosity, your child develops language skills, social skills like cooperation and sharing, and physical and thinking skills such as how to do things or how things work.
+Through play, your child learns and develops, and sees how people relate to each other.
+Through play and curiosity, your child develops language skills, social skills such as cooperation and sharing, and physical and thinking skills such as how to do things or how things work.

 Your Child and Play